 NATIONAL SWEETEST DAY | THIRD SATURDAY IN OCTOBER

 National Sweetest Day is observed on the third Saturday in October by people of all ages.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL SWEETEST DAY

-Give a gift to someone who needs a reminder of the sweetness in the world on The Sweetest Day of the Year.
-Use #NationalSweetestDay to post on social media.
+Give a gift to someone who needs a reminder of the sweetness in the world.
+It is, after all, the Sweetest Day of the Year.
+We also suggest these sweet ways to celebrate!

 National Sweetest Day found its beginnings in a holiday founded by the National Confectioners’ Association in 1916 called Candy Day.
 On October 14, 1916, candy shops around the country filled newspapers announcing their sweetest treats and delights.
 Originally designated to be celebrated the second Saturday of every October, the confectioners’ convention in Detroit in May of 1916 made the final resolution.
 Walter C. Hughes, the secretary of the National Confectioners’ Association, encouraged Americans to patronizes their local candy shops, bakers, and druggist for the highest quality confections.